WeblateOrg/weblate/docs/admin/config.rst

 PIWIK_URL
 ---------

-URL of a Piwik installation you want to use to track Weblate users.
-For more information about Piwik see <https://piwik.org/>.
+URL of a Matomo installation you want to use to track Weblate users.
+For more information about Matomo see <https://matomo.org/>.

 .. seealso::